-Recently, the orthonormality on weights of DNNs has gained much interest and has been found to be useful across different tasks such as person re-identification~\citep{sun2017svdnet} and image classification~\citep{xie2017all}.
-In fact, the orthonormality constraints improve the performances of DNNs \citep{li2020efficient,bansal2018can}, and reduce overfitting to improve generalization \citep{cogswell2015reducing}.
-At the same time, the orthonormality can stabilize the distribution of activations over layers within DNNs ~\citep{huang2018orthogonal}.
-Thus, we consider the following robust training problem over the Stiefel manifold $\mathcal{M}$:
+Recently, the orthonormality on weights of DNNs has gained much interest and has been found to be useful across different tasks such as person re-identification~\cite{sun2017svdnet} and image classification~\cite{xie2017all}.
+In fact, the orthonormality constraints improve the performances of DNNs \cite{li2020efficient,bansal2018can}, and reduce overfitting to improve generalization \cite{cogswell2015reducing}.
+At the same time, the orthonormality can stabilize the distribution of activation over layers within DNNs ~\cite{huang2018orthogonal}.
+Thus, we further consider the following robust DNN training over the Stiefel manifold $\mathcal{M}$:

-When data are continuously coming, we can rewrite the problem (\ref{eq:3}) as follows:
+When data are continuously coming, we can rewrite the stochastic form of Problem (\ref{eq:4}) as follows:

 where $f(x,y;\xi)=\ell(h(a+y;x),b)$ with $\xi=(a,b)$.